Welcome to Central!

 quarter at www.cwu.edu/financial-aid

 Financial Aid Adjustments

 You are required to report all resources such as scholarships, guaranteed sources, and DVR.
 We will make necessary adjustments.
 It is always our policy and intention to make adjustments to the best advantage of the student if possible.
 Financial Aid is credited to your account by the third day of class if you are pre-enrolled in 12 credits (10 if Masters).
 Adjustments are made for less than full-time enrollment on Census date (immediately following add/drop).
 Please see www.cwu.edu/student-accounts for Refund day.
 Students who receive financial aid funds and consider withdrawing during the quarter should meet with a Financial Aid Counselor prior to withdrawal to discuss resulting financial obligations.
 Complete withdrawal always results in Financial aid suspension, but may be appealed for special circumstances.
-The Return of Funds Policy is available on line at www.cwu.edu/financial-aid.
-Click on the current Financial Aid Handbook.
+Please review the Return of Funds Policy carefully before making a decision.
+You are expected to review the current Financial Aid Handbook.

 A grade of No-Show (NS) can result in some or all aid being canceled, creating an immediate amount due.

 Information on tax credits and other issues related to financial aid can be found at: www.irs.gov

 - Use your legal name, Social Security Number, and birth date for both the FAFSA and CWU admission application.

 - Complete registration by the end of add/drop change of schedule period.

 - Inform the Financial Aid Office, in writing, if you receive additional resources from other sources such as scholarships, DVR, or employer reimbursement of tuition.

 - ACCEPT, REDUCE, OR DECLINE YOUR AID Go to www.cwu.edu MyCWU > Sign In > Financial Toolbox > Accept/Decline Awards